-And yet we are called to live in solidarity as one global family, each of us made in the image and likeness of God.
+We are called to live in solidarity as one global family, each of us made in the image and likeness of God.
 We are responsible for one another, for what happens to our neighbors next door and our neighbors overseas.
-Do we stand silent in the crowd, or do we shout?
+Though we may not have experienced such personal upheaval, we are called to empathize with those who have.
+So then, do we stand silent in the crowd, or do we shout?
 And if we shout, what do we say?